ZenPrivacy/zen-core/README.md

 <img alt="Discord" src="https://img.shields.io/discord/1334633399490711685?logo=discord&logoColor=fff&label=Discord&color=5865F2"/>
 </a>

-`zen-core` is a Go library that includes packages powering ad-blocking and other shared foundational functionality in Zen products.
+`zen-core` is a Go and JS/TS library that includes packages powering ad-blocking and other shared foundational functionality in Zen products.

 ## License